-- the purpose of the club and types of proposed activities;
+- the purpose of the club and the types of proposed activities;

 - a Constitution (which should include name, purpose, meetings, officers, and terms, rules of membership, and other information deemed relevant to the operation of the organization);

-- signatures of the members (minimum of five) and advisor.
+- signatures of the members (minimum of five) and advisors.

-Once any of the above form is completed, please save a copy to your computer and submit via email.
+Once the above forms are completed, please save a copy to your computer and email it to Ashley Allison.

 Student Affairs staff will review and make a recommendation to the Vice Chancellor for Student Affairs, who will grant full recognition to the group or reject the group’s petition and specify the reasons.
-If a group were denied, it would have an opportunity to rectify the deficiencies and resubmit the materials for approval.
-The President of University of Tennessee Southern must grant final recognition
+If a group was denied, it would have an opportunity to rectify the deficiencies and resubmit the materials for approval.

 Rules for Student Organizations

-- Discriminatory Clauses – No student organizations, which have any restrictive clauses with regard to race, color, creed, or national origin, will be granted college recognition.
+- Discriminatory Clauses – No student organizations with restrictive clauses regarding race, color, creed, or national origin will be granted college recognition.

 - Use of The University of Tennessee Southern Facilities – Events involving the use of college facilities must be authorized by the Vice Chancellor for Student Affairs or by the person in charge of the facility.

-- Good Standing– In order for an organization to remain in good standing, the organization must hold regular meetings throughout each semester, attend Activities Fairs at the beginning of each semester, and participate as an organization in at least one campus-wide event.
+- Good Standing– For an organization to remain in good standing, the organization must hold regular meetings throughout each semester, attend Activities Fairs at the beginning of each semester, and participate as an organization in at least one campus-wide event.

-Student organizations enjoy the privilege of using The University of Tennessee Southern facilities to host events.
-Student organization events must be approved by the Assistant Director of Student Activities, and any events including outside speakers must be approved by the Vice Chancellor for Student Affairs as well.
-Student organizations must fill out a Student Organization Event Form and submit it for approval to the Assistant Director of Student Activities two weeks before the anticipated date of the event.
-For events to be approved at UT Southern, they must be separately approved by the Provost.
+Student organizations enjoy using UT Southern facilities to host events.
+The Dean of Students must approve student organization events, and any events including outside speakers or fundraisers must also be approved by the Vice Chancellor for Student Affairs.
+Student organizations must fill out a Student Organization Event Form and submit it for approval to the Dean of Students two weeks before the anticipated date of the event.
+For academic events to be approved at UT Southern, they must be separately approved by the Provost.

-All registered student organizations are required to complete the Notification of Student Travel Form and submit it for approval to the Assistant Director of Student Activities ten business before the departure date.
-The student organization must appoint a travel liaison to coordinate the group’s travel and communicate the travel plans to the Assistant Director of Student Activities.
+All registered student organizations must complete the Notification of Student Travel Form and submit it for approval to the Director of Student and Campus Engagement ten business days before departure.
+The student organization must appoint a travel liaison to coordinate the group’s travel and communicate the travel plans to the Director of Student and Campus Engagement.
 The travel liaison may be the same student for the entire academic year or may change with each trip.
-All student organizations are required to have a UT Southern student organization advisor on the entire trip.
+All student organizations must have a UT Southern student organization advisor on the entire trip.

 Active Registered Student Organizations

-- Baptist Collegiate Ministry (BCM) The main purpose of the BCM is to help UTS students in their understanding of a life in Jesus Christ by equipping them to serve their campus, the local community, and area churches.
-We accomplish this through group meetings and service projects, both on and off campus.
+- Baptist Collegiate Ministry (BCM) The purpose of the BCM is to help UTS students understand a life in Jesus Christ by equipping them to serve their campus, the local community, and area churches.
+We accomplish this through group meetings and service projects on and off campus.
 Advisor: Rodney Hawkins

 - Christian Student Ministry (CSM) – The Purpose of Christian Student Ministry is to study the word of God through reading the Scripture and finding ways to apply it to our everyday lives.
 We will do this through evangelism, community service, and fellowship.

-- Commuters Assemble Provide opportunities and support for commuters wanting to be more involved on campus.
+- Commuters Assemble – Provides opportunities and support for commuters wanting to be more involved on campus.
 They will promote social and academic growth and provide a fun and safe space for the university’s commuters.
 Advisor: Brittany Trevarthen

-- Criminal Justice Hosts events that allow students at the University of Tennessee Southern to get a better understanding of historical events pertaining to the criminal justice system, members that are involved in law enforcement, and what their job entails.
+- Criminal Justice – Hosts events that allow students at the University of Tennessee Southern to understand better historical events about the criminal justice system, members involved in law enforcement, and their jobs.
 Advisors: Richard Schoeberl and Dan Scherr

-- SGA Elected members from each class and executive members support the rights and responsibility of the student body of The University of Tennessee Southern and promote awareness.
+- SGA – Elected members from each class and executive members support the rights and responsibilities of the student body of The University of Tennessee Southern and promote awareness.
 Advisor: Daniel McMasters

-- Sport Management Society The mission of the Sports Management Society is to provide knowledge to students and community members of the impact sports have on and off campus.
-It creates opportunities for professional growth through sport management related events throughout the community.
+- Sports Management Society – The mission of the Sports Management Society is to inform students and community members of sports’ impact on and off campus.
+It creates opportunities for professional growth through sports management-related events throughout the community.
 Advisor: Gene Smith

 - Student Teacher Education Association (STEA) STEA is the pre-professional club for prospective teachers.
 Advisor: Tina Smith

 - The Garden Club – Our purpose is to strengthen the relationship between the University and the city of Pulaski through education on gardening and civic engagement.
-Additionally, the Garden Club will provide students with an opportunity to volunteer and contribute to the community as well as aid in the advancement of agriculture programs on the UT Southern campus.
+Additionally, the Garden Club will allow students to volunteer and contribute to the community and aid in advancing agriculture programs on the UT Southern campus.

-- Wesley Foundation A ministry of the United Methodist Church seeking to provide a space for students to explore their faith (or lack thereof) and grow in the community while attending the University of Tennessee Southern.
-We are a growing ministry that offers regular opportunities for fellowship, bible study, retreats, worship, and missions.
+- Wesley Foundation – A ministry of the United Methodist Church seeks to provide a space for students to explore their faith (or lack thereof) and grow in the community while attending the University of Tennessee Southern.
+Our growing ministry offers regular opportunities for fellowship, bible study, retreats, worship, and missions.
 Advisor: Rev. Michelle Ozier Wallace

 - Omicron Delta Kappa: This international leadership honor society recognizes achievement in scholarship, athletics, campus/community service, social and religious activities, campus government, journalism, speech/mass media, and the creative and performing arts.

-- Sigma Beta Delta: An international honor society in business, management and administration that recognizes students who have attained superior records in any of the business majors.
+- Sigma Beta Delta: An international honor society in business, management, and administration that recognizes students with superior records in any business major.

-- The Concert Choir is the main choral ensemble while
+- The Concert Choir is the primary choral ensemble while

 - The Chamber Choir is a small, auditioned chamber choir.

-- Harwell, Stone, and the Extra Credits is a bluegrass band, featuring faculty, staff, and student instrumentalists and vocalists.
+- Harwell, Stone, and the Extra Credits is a bluegrass band featuring faculty, staff, student instrumentalists, and vocalists.
 They perform throughout the year and at special events.